Why Cameron Diaz Left Hollywood: Inside Her Off-the-Radar Life

 "Our viewpoint, and I think society's view and take on aging, is really what perpetuated this, what propelled me to write the book, because I am in that position where people ask me...it's amazing what people ask me," Diaz said, laughing, in an interview with the LA Review of Books in 2016, talking about The Longevity Book.
 "It was very interesting as I was turning 40 to get the questions like...'Aren't you scared?
 Isn't this, like, the worst thing ever that you're turning 40?'
 And I realized, because I wasn't fearful of it, I wasn't feeling shame about it—but all of a sudden I felt like, when you're told something over and over and over again, you start to consider it in a different way.

-"And I started thinking, 'Wow, should I be scared to this?'
+"And I started thinking, 'Wow, should I be scared of this?'
 And then I went, 'No, I'm not, because I feel strong.'"

-Hence her tomes such as 2013's The Body Book about, yes, how to feel and look your best self, but also her 2016 follow-up about how to ditch the shame and fear associated with growing older because, gasp, you might start to look older as well.
+Hence her tomes such as 2013's The Body Book about, yes, how to feel and look your best self, but also her 2016 follow-up detailing what happens when you age and about how to ditch the shame and fear associated with growing older because, gasp, you might start to look older as well.

 Marc Patrick/BFA.com

-Diaz's perspective would be a welcome addition to everything going on now in Hollywood, with talk of the discrepancy in how men and women are treated dominating the conversation, but she was actually talking about some of these issues—such as Hollywood's problem figuring out what to do with women over 40—years ago.
-(And if her side gig as a wellness aficionado sounds familiar—yes, she and Gwyneth Paltrow are friends.)
+Diaz's perspective would be a welcome addition to everything going on now in Hollywood, with talk of the discrepancy in how men and women are treated dominating the conversation, but she was actually addressing many of these issues—such as Hollywood's problem figuring out what to do with women over 40—years ago.
+(And if her side gig as a wellness aficionado sounds familiar...yes, she and Gwyneth Paltrow are friends.)

 "You can't play 25 anymore," she said.
 "You can't play 70.
 And to start considering yourself in a position where you have to go, 'I'll play the mom!' or 'the woman in transition [from one stage of life to another]'—well, where are the stories about those women in transition?...We're all still stuck.
 We're stuck in the past or projecting into the future.
 We all have to accept where we're at.
 When women accept where they're at, they say ' I want to see stories that represent me,'" then Hollywood will start making those movies and shows.
 (That's pretty much exactly why Reese Witherspoon and Nicole Kidman set about getting Big Little Lies made themselves, as they've said, helping to bring the current wave of overdue women-centric stories to the forefront.)